Forest Engineering - Civil Engineering Undergraduate Major (BS, HBS)

 Admission to the professional forest engineering program will be granted for students meeting the admission requirements prior to fall term of the junior year.
 Application for the professional program will be made at the end of winter term for the following fall term.
 For admission, students must earn:

-- a grade of "C" or better in all pre-professional courses required for entry into the professional program (marked with an E).
-Grade repeat (replacement) policy will follow OSU Academic Regulation #20.
+- a grade of "C" or better in all pre-professional courses required for entry into the professional program.

 - a minimum GPA of 2.25 based on the pre-professional courses (or transfer equivalents) satisfactorily completed.

-Students who have completed their pre-professional studies at a college or university other than Oregon State University must apply both to the OSU Office of Admissions for admission to OSU as a degree-seeking undergraduate or post-baccalaureate level student and to the College of Forestry for admission to the professional program.
-Application forms for the forest engineering professional program and information on policies and programs are available from the College of Forestry.
+Students who have completed their pre-professional studies at a college or university other than Oregon State University must apply both to the OSU Office of Admissions for admission to OSU as a degree-seeking undergraduate or post-baccalaureate student and to the College of Forestry for admission to the professional program.
+Application forms for the forest engineering professional program and information on policies and programs are available on the College of Forestry website.

 All required courses for admission to the professional program must be completed before entering the professional program.
 Students may only enter the professional program in the fall term of each academic year.